rlpratyoosh/hack-pack/README.md

 - Keep components modular and reusable
 - Use the `cn()` utility for conditional styling
 - Take advantage of TypeScript for better development experience
+- Add subtle animations with Framer Motion to make your app feel polished

 ---